bennettstone/magic-min/README.md

 As of 13-Jun-2013, the 3rd parameter of the ->merge() function will now accept an array of files to include.
 Files are included in the order specified in the array.

-When using an array as the 3rd parameter (as opposed to the "css" or "js" file type), **do not include further parameters as this will create possible conflict.**
+When using an array as the 3rd parameter (as opposed to the "css" or "js" file type), **DO NOT include further parameters as this will create possible conflict.**

 ```php
 <?php